 Museums and Indoor Entertainment Activities

 Are you an automobile enthusiast?
 Then, you must visit The Revs Institute.
 This nonprofit museum and Institute contains a collection of 110 very rare cars in all five different galleries.
 From original race cars in the teens and 20s to classic top-of-the-line Duesenberg, Rolls-Royce, Bentleys, and Packards.
 Holocaust History Museum has a display of historical artifacts and a library of videos and books.
 It is mainly focused on the years 1933 – 1945.
 A number of survivors and liberators live in the area and are often available as either docents or presenters of their individual stories.
 Naples Historical Society’s Historic Palm Cottage is Naples oldest house (1895).
 Everyone who lives in Naples talks about how you must visit this museum at least once.
 It captures Naples’ early history and presents it in an interesting way.
 The Baker Museum regularly offers the public a broad range of art on exhibit.
 You will be impressed with the Olga Hirshhorn holdings that were donated to the museum.
 Also three very impressive Chihuly installations–the museum’s Persian ceiling is one of the best in the world.
 In terms of nightlife entertainment, Naples has it all.
-From the Naples Dinner Theater to the Southwest Florida Symphony, you will always have something to do.

 Golf & Country Clubs